By the end of this section, you will be able to:

 Why would foreign firms export a product at less than its cost of production—which presumably means taking a loss?
 This question has two possible answers, one innocent and one more sinister.

-The innocent explanation is that market prices are set by demand and supply, not by the cost of production.
+The innocent explanation is that demand and supply set market prices, not the cost of production.
 Perhaps demand for a product shifts back to the left or supply shifts out to the right, which drives the market price to low levels—even below the cost of production.
 When a local store has a going-out-of-business sale, for example, it may sell goods at below the cost of production.
 If international companies find that there is excess supply of steel or computer chips or machine tools that is driving the market price down below their cost of production—this may be the market in action.

 The sinister explanation is that dumping is part of a long-term strategy.
 Foreign firms sell goods at prices below the cost of production for a short period of time, and when they have driven out the domestic U.S. competition, they then raise prices.
-This scenario is sometimes called predatory pricing, which is discussed in the Monopoly chapter.
+Economists sometimes call this scenario predatory pricing, which we discuss in the Monopoly chapter.

 Should Anti-Dumping Cases Be Limited?